liveness-detection-bangkit-team/liveness-storage/README.md

 >>  ```
 >>
 > ### ⚠️ WARNING
-> ##### when delete nested folders, you must keep in mind that it will delete all folders if it has no file in it.
+> ##### when delete nested folders, you must keep in mind that it will delete all folders including the parent folder if it has no file in it.
+Make sure the parent folder is not empty.
 >- **DELETE /folder/delete**
 >>  Delete a subfolder from a bucket.
 >>  **Request Body:**